 Cuba Sanctions and Travel

-- The General License authorizing Professional Meetings has been eliminated.
-Any travel related to attending a conference or professional meeting in Cuba requires a specific license from OFAC.
+- The General License authorizing Professional Meetings has been reinstated.
+Any travel related to attending a conference or professional meeting in Cuba no longer requires a specific license from OFAC.
+This General License does not authorize:

-- Authorized travelers are prohibited from lodging, paying for lodging, or making any reservation for or on behalf of a third party to lodge at any property identified on the U.S. State Department’s new Cuba Prohibited Accommodations List (CPA).
+- Lodging, paying for lodging, or making any reservation for or on behalf of a third party to lodge at any property identified on the U.S. State Department’s Cuba Prohibited Accommodations List (CPA)

-Both the General License authorizing certain Educational Activities and the General License authorizing certain Professional Research in Cuba remain eligible for University of Pennsylvania Sponsorship (see below) but complying with the terms of authorization may be challenging.
+Complying with the terms of General License authorizations may be challenging.
 Please consult the Office of Export Compliance well in advance of travel.

 In addition, Penn faculty, staff, and students traveling to Cuba under University of Pennsylvania sponsorship must carry an appropriate authorization letter printed on University letterhead and signed by the designated representative for Penn.
 Please contact email@example.com or 215-573-8817 for assistance in obtaining the required letter.